krisnasandi/auth0-lumen-tutorial/README.md

 ## Tutorial Link
 The tutorial I am using on this project can be found at [Auth0](https://auth0.com/blog/developing-restful-apis-with-lumen/#Lumen-Features-and-Architecture).

 **Note**: This project is not completely following the tutorial.
-I am not using the Auth0 authentication feature, instead implementing standard JWT I found [here](https://dev.to/ndiecodes/build-a-jwt-authenticated-api-with-lumen-2afm).
+I am not using the Auth0 for the authentication feature, instead implementing standard JWT I found [here](https://dev.to/ndiecodes/build-a-jwt-authenticated-api-with-lumen-2afm).